Easy revenge, hard injuries.

 Movie opens with Parker pulling a heist at an Ohio fair with four other thieves – Michael Chiklis (Loose Cannon leader), Clifton Collins Jr. (The Brooder), Micah Hauptman (The Wimp) and Wendell Pierce (Token Black).
 These four cheat Parker out of his money and leave him for dead by the road.
 Now Parker’s out for revenge and his share of the money.

 If the plot sounds familiar, it should.
 It’s the same plot as POINT BLANK (1967) with Lee Marvin, and PAYBACK (1999) with Mel Gibson.
-It’s the same character, from the 1962 novel by Donald Westlake, The Hunter.
+It’s the same character, from the 1962 novel by Donald E. Westlake, The Hunter.
 Ah Hollywood, you’ve done it again.
 No, literally, you bereft-of-ideas pricks have just remade the same movie for the second time.

-Jennifer Lopez is a glorified extra, whose agent scored her more lines than her character deserved.
+Jennifer Lopez is a glorified extra, whose agent scored her more lines than her character deserved, on the strength of her ass.
 Lopez is bored realtor Leslie, who falls for Parker, disguised as a Texan oilman (what gold digger wouldn’t fall for a Texas oilman?).
 In his quest to locate the gang, Parker fakes house-hunting, doing an American accent worse than Don Cheadle’s British accent in OCEAN’S ELEVEN and using the Clark Kent method of disguise (apparently a white ten gallon hat makes this Londoner that oozes cockney look like a Texan).
 One gratuitous underwear scene later, Lopez is helping Parker track his quarry, though she never does bed Parker or ride off with him, as we discover Parker has a devoted girlfriend (Emma Booth) willing to tend his wounds and then leave the storyline again.
 We imagine she must be a mistaken holdover from the original novel because there seems no reason Statham and Lopez can’t drive off into the sunset with the cash, capping a cliché film with its deserved cliché ending.

 Nick Nolte, as Parker’s father-figure, looks like The Thing.
 No, not like Michael Chiklis – he looks like the actual The Thing from Marvel Comics; he’s orange and made of rocks.
 He offers Parker the same amount of cash to just turn tail and disappear, instead of going after the gang that wronged him – but Parker’s a man of principle, “Don’t hurt anyone who doesn’t deserve it…” Yeah, yeah, but what if you’re the one getting hurt?